Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

   - `strTime` has the expected format.

 To define these categories, we deal with the seconds, minutes and hours like they were different parameters (`seconds`, `minutes` and `hours`).
-First, if we consider the domain of the seconds, minutes and hours, we know that:
+First, if we consider their time domains, we know that:
   - 0 <= `seconds` < 60
   - 0 <= `minutes` < 60
   - 0 <= `hours`